anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 16. After training, all the weights will be available in the ***backup*** ```Live-Thermal-Image-based-CAPTCHA/Model_training/training/model_person_class``` folder.

 >[!IMPORTANT]
->We trained the model for 40,000 epochs, resulting in an average loss of 0.0509.
-This score falls within the range of 0.5 to 0.03, as indicated in the [YOLO documentation](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects) for an exemplary detector model.
+>We trained the model for **40,000 epochs**, resulting in an **average loss of 0.0509**.
+This score falls within the range of **0.5 to 0.03**, as indicated in the [YOLO documentation](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects) for an exemplary detector model.
 >![chart](https://github.com/anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/assets/142852373/a7620f85-82cc-4d8b-b9c3-6e5fd5c402b6)

 ## Generated weights comparison after every 10,000 iterations
-You can check mAP for all the weights saved every 1000 iterations, for example:- _yolov4-custom_10000.weights_, _yolov4-custom_20000.weights_, _yolov4-custom_30000.weights_, and so on.
+You can check mAP for all the weights saved every **1000 iterations**, for example:- _yolov4-custom_10000.weights_, _yolov4-custom_20000.weights_, _yolov4-custom_30000.weights_, and so on.
 This lets you find out which weights file gives you the best result.
 The higher the **mAP**, the better it is.
 Run the following command to check the **mAP** for a particular saved weights file where **xxxx** is the iteration number for it. (e.g.:- 4000, 5000, 6000,…)
 ```
 !./darknet detector map <path_to_your_.data_file> <path_to_your_.cfg_file> <path_to_your_yolov4-custom_xxxx.weights> -points 0
 ```